geotekne-argentina/osm-geoserver-postgis/README.md

 - One instance of each service
 - Images used
   - geoserver: geotekne/geoserver:lime-alpine-2.16.2
-    - The docker-compose defines the use of the CSS and Pregeneralized features plugins to render the OSM layers accordingly.
+    - The docker compose defines the use of the CSS and Pregeneralized features plugins to render the OSM layers accordingly.
   - postgis: kartoza/postgis:12.1
     - Used to store the OSM layers.
   - wmsclient: nginx:1.21.3-alpine